-Don't tow the vehicle pointed backward with driving wheels on the ground.
+Do not tow the vehicle pointed backward with driving wheels on the ground.
 This may cause internal damage to the transaxle.

-Don't tow with sling-type equipment.
+Do not tow with sling-type equipment.
 This could damage your vehicle.
 Use wheel-lift or flatbed equipment.

 Always tow a AWD vehicle with all four wheels off the ground: